University of Huddersfield

 Campus and Crime Map

-- Storthes Hall Park Student Village and Ashenhurst Student Houses are the university’s preferred, recommended and approved student accommodation, privately owned and operated by DIGS Student.
-Prices start at £70 a week.
+- Storthes Hall Park Student Village and Ashenhurst Student Houses are the university's preferred, recommended and approved student accommodation, privately owned and operated by DIGS Student.
+DIGS guarantees to find students a place in student accommodation.

 - Huddersfield Students' Union runs HudLets, a free accommodation service for prospective and current students, which provides support and impartial advice about housing options.

 - Huddersfield is an attractive, cosmopolitan, friendly town with a rich history.
-The university is based in the town centre and at the heart of the local community.
+The university is based in the town centre, in the heart of the local community.
 Unlike some large cities in the UK, Huddersfield offers a relatively low cost of living, allowing your pennies to stretch further.

 - Shuttle buses run between the campus and student accommodation at Storthes Hall Park and Ashenhurst Student Houses.
 Students pay for an annual pass which gives unlimited travel on the shuttle service during university hours.